Close Menu

 When Travel Becomes a Status Signal

 At first, the atmosphere appears festive.
-People speak enthusiastically about escaping the city’s heat and enjoying the fresh air by the sea.
-Yet Luna quickly realizes that these conversations are not only about leisure.
+People speak enthusiastically about escaping the city’s heat and enjoying the sea breeze.
+But Luna begins to notice that these conversations are not only about relaxation.

-In the social world he describes, spending the summer away from the city carries an unspoken meaning.
-Those who travel appear prosperous and well-connected, while those who remain behind risk being seen as less successful.
+In the social world Luna describes, leaving Madrid for the summer quietly signals prosperity and refinement.
+Those who travel appear fashionable and successful, while those who remain behind risk appearing less fortunate.

-Remaining in Madrid, Luna suggests, could quietly signal that one lacked the resources or status to leave.
+Remaining in the city, Luna suggests, could signal that one simply did not have the means to leave.

 The Truth Behind the Stories

-Instead of the fashionable resorts they mention in conversation, some spend the summer in small nearby villages such as Pozuelo, Pinto, or Valdemoro—ordinary towns located only a short distance from Madrid.
+Instead of the celebrated resorts they mention in conversation, some spend the summer in small nearby villages such as Pozuelo, Pinto, or Valdemoro—modest towns located only a short distance from Madrid.

 The reality is far less impressive than the story.